 Sky Meadows has recently been designated as an International Dark Sky Park.
 Though a day-use park, it offers an Astronomy for Everyone program that allows visitors in the park at night.
 Those evenings begin with a half-hour children’s “Junior Astronomer” program.

 More Family Fun at Virginia State Parks

-Well under an hour from Sky Meadows is Shenandoah River State Park where you can and really enjoy what the outdoors has to offer.
+Well under an hour from Sky Meadows is Shenandoah River State Park where you can stay and really enjoy what the outdoors has to offer.
 The park’s overnight accommodations include camping, cabins, camping cabins, lodges and yurts.
-Recreational are a modern adaptation of an ancient nomadic shelter.
+Recreational yurts are a modern adaptation of an ancient nomadic shelter.
 They’re basically a cross between a tent and a cabin.

-The park offers trails, river access and that is great for young and old alike.
+The park offers trails, river access and programming that is great for young and old alike.
 Wade or float on the river on a hot day and see what creatures you can find in the river.
 The visitor center features local wildlife and has touch-screens for learning about the region’s history and bird species.
 An aquarium has fish from the Shenandoah River.